-Bibury School is committed to provide an appropriate and high quality education to all children living in our local area.
+Bibury Primary School is committed to provide an appropriate and high quality education to all children living in our local area.
 It seeks to raise achievement and remove barriers to learning and increase physical and curricular access for all.
-All children with Special Educational Needs (SEN) are valued, respected and equal members of the school.
+All children with Special Educational Needs (SEN) are valued and respected as equal members of the school.
 We strive to eliminate prejudice and discrimination and to develop an environment where all children can flourish and feel safe.
 Provision for pupils with SEN is a matter for the school as a whole.
-All teachers are teachers of pupils with SEN. All teaching and support staff are aware of the National Curriculum Inclusion Statement.
+All teachers are teachers of pupils with SEN.